drocheam/optrace/docs/source/usage/raytracer.rst

     RT.HURB_FACTOR = 2.3

-Additional information concerning this factor is provided in :numref:`hurb_uncertainty_factor`.
+Additional information concerning this factor are provided in :numref:`hurb_uncertainty_factor`.